-Nearly half of U.S. adults have high blood pressure, aka hypertension, according to the American Heart Association.
+Blood pressure statistics show nearly half of U.S. adults have the condition, also called hypertension, according to the American Heart Association.
 Anyone living with this so-called silent killer should be monitoring their blood pressure regularly.
 But if you're not at the doctor's office, how exactly do you do that — and why does it matter?

 We'll tackle the second question first: Monitoring is important to keep tabs on high blood pressure.
 If you take meds, or if you've made recent lifestyle changes, it can clue you and your doctor into whether those things are working.
 It may also alert you to patterns — like, for example, if stress or certain foods cause your numbers to spike.